lelandsampson/family-recipes/pages/about.md

 User needs have primarily influenced the metadata fields I have selected to include.
 For example, knowing which family a recipe comes from (e.g. mine or my wife’s) is not necessary to make the recipe, but it enriches the context of the object.
 Enriching the experience is, to me, one of the primary purposes of metadata.

-Credits: This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:
+This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

 - a CSV of collection metadata
 - a folder of JPG images or PDF documents